yangyan92/Deep-ADMM-Net/README.md

 "Gen_traindata.m" to generate training data,
     and load  corresponding sampling pattern in these operation.

 2).
-Modify the network setting and trainging setting in  './config.m '.
+Modify the network setting and trainging setting in  'config.m '.

 3).
-To train ADMM-Net by L-BFGS algorithm, run './L_BFGSnetTrain.m' .
+To train ADMM-Net by L-BFGS algorithm, run 'main_netTrain.m' .

 4).
 After training, the trained network and the training error are saved in './Train_output'.